trendmicro-frontend/awesome/README.md

 - [react-sticky](https://github.com/captivationsoftware/react-sticky) - <Sticky /> component for awesome React apps.
 - [react-tappable](https://github.com/JedWatson/react-tappable) - Tappable component for React.
 - [react-tiny-virtual-list](https://github.com/clauderic/react-tiny-virtual-list) - A tiny but mighty 3kb list virtualization library, with zero dependencies 💪 Supports variable heights/widths, scrolling to index, and more!
+- [react-toolbox](https://github.com/react-toolbox/react-toolbox) - A set of React components implementing Google's Material Design specification with the power of CSS Modules.
+- [react-visibility-sensor](https://github.com/joshwnj/react-visibility-sensor) - Sensor component for React that notifies you when it goes in or out of the window viewport.
 - [react-virtualized](https://github.com/bvaughn/react-virtualized) - React components for efficiently rendering large lists and tabular data.
 - [react-vr](https://github.com/facebook/react-vr) - Create amazing 360 and VR content using React.
 - [react-webcam](https://github.com/cezary/react-webcam) - Webcam component.